Chrysler World Headquarters and Technology Center

-The Chrysler World Headquarters and Technology Center (CTC) is the North American headquarters and main research and development facility for the automobile manufacturer Stellantis, formerly known as Fiat Chrysler Automobiles (FCA).
-The 504-acre complex is located next to Interstate 75 in Auburn Hills, Michigan, a northern suburb of Detroit.
-Completed in 1996, the complex has 5400000 sqft of usable space, placing it among the largest buildings in the world by floor space.
+The Chrysler World Headquarters and Technology Center (CTC) is the headquarters and main research and development facility for the automobile manufacturer Stellantis North America (previously Chrysler Corporation).
+The 504 acre complex is located next to Interstate 75 in Auburn Hills, Michigan, a northern suburb of Detroit.
+The complex has 5400000 sqft of usable space, making it one of the largest buildings in the United States by floor space.
+Completed between 1993 and 1996 for the Chrysler Corporation, the building has followed the company as it changed hands several times since, serving as the North American headquarters for DaimlerChrysler, Fiat Chrysler Automobiles (FCA) and now Stellantis North America.